 In the state of Texas, theft is a broad charge and can cover many different offenses such as:

 - General theft

 - Writing bad checks

 Charges can be misdemeanors or felonies, depending on the circumstances of the event.
-If you or a loved one is facing a theft charge, you should enlist the counsel of an experienced Tarrant County defense attorney as soon as possible to ensure your rights are protected.
+If you or a loved one is facing a theft charge, you should enlist the counsel of an experienced Fort Worth defense attorney as soon as possible to ensure your rights are protected.

 What are the Penalties for Theft Crimes?

 Being arrested for theft can be an embarrassing and worrisome event in your life.
 Making a momentary error in judgment can lead to a criminal record and conviction and can lead to serious repercussions.

 Charges can range from a Class C misdemeanor to a first-degree felony, and punishment can range from a small fine of $500 or less up to 99 years in prison and a $10,000 fine.
 If you have a previous theft conviction, charges can automatically become more severe, or if certain property is stolen (such as firearms), law requires mandatory felony charges.